Duration: 33 minutes

 To start with it seemed to.
 Then as it conflicted with their political priorities they did the exact opposite of what was being advised and things have gone from bad to worse since then.

-- Question de Angela Pfammatter – Susan mentioned the need for trustworthy sources to put out info in a way that can be understood by the public, but that might require an inherent trust in the sources by the public.
+- Question from Angela Pfammatter – Susan mentioned the need for trustworthy sources to put out info in a way that can be understood by the public, but that might require an inherent trust in the sources by the public.
 How might we increase and instill trust from the public in the process and product of science?

 Trust requires openness, honesty, engendering confidence and creating a sense that the government’s motives align with the public good.
 In countries such as the UK with a government that has none of these attributes scientists probably have to distance themselves from the government.